 Design protection in the EU

-Registered design applications have traditionally been filed on a country by country basis, but it is now possible to file some applications covering groups of countries.
-For example, the Community registered design application covers all of the European Union (EU) countries.
+Registered design applications have traditionally been filed on a country by country basis, but it is possible to file some applications covering groups of countries.
+For example, a Community registered design covers all of the European Union (EU) countries.

 The EU introduced the Community registered design as a pan-European form of design protection in 2003.
 It is a unitary form of registered design protection.
 Infringement and validity of the Community registered design are decided as single issues across the entire EU, and are not decided on a country-by-country basis by national courts.